d3xMachina/Suikoden-Fix/README.md

 - Speed up the game (speedhack, experimental).
 - Disable the speed up of the music when the battle speed change
 - Disable footstep sounds
+- Disable the sound when a message window appears
+- Change the background color of some windows
 - Adjust framerate and vsync

 ## Installation